 We aim to work in partnership with parents, consulting them on policy and informing them of the programme, to encourage continuity in learning between school and home.
-Brief programme coverage will be communicated direct to parents via an information booklet on RSE which will also be made available on the school website.
+Brief programme coverage will be communicated direct to parents via an information booklet on RSHE which will also be made available on the school website.

 Parents only have the right to withdraw their child from the 'sex education' section of the teaching and learning.
-Currently at Saltergate Schools we do not teach this aspect of the programme and therefore no children should be withdrawn from the sessions.
-As and when we do decide to do so and a parent decides to remove their child, we would discuss the advantages and disadvantages of this approach with parents and would make alternative arrangements for those pupils'.
+Currently at Saltergate Schools we teach this aspect of the curriculum in Year 6 and parents are contacted at the start of the school year and permissions obtained.
+If a parent decides to remove their child, we discuss the advantages and disadvantages of this approach with parents and would make alternative arrangements for those pupils'.
 Parents are encouraged to discuss their concerns and decisions at the earliest opportunity.
+Resources are shared with parents therefore they are supported in discussing this topic with their children when they feel it is appropriate.